libretro/docs/docs/library/picodrive.md

    INDEX 01 00:00:00
 ```

-After that, you can load the `foo.cue` file in RetroArch with the Genesis Plus GX core.
+After that, you can load the `foo.cue` file in RetroArch with the PicoDrive core.

 !!! warning ""
     Certain Sega CD games are multi-track, so their .cue files might be more complicated.